go-gorm/gorm.io/pages/docs/query.md

 ## Retrieving a single object

-GORM provides `First`, `Take`, `Last` method to retrieve a single object from database, it adds `LIMIT 1` condition when querying database, when no record found, its returns error `ErrRecordNotFound`
+GORM provides `First`, `Take`, `Last` method to retrieve a single object from the database, it adds `LIMIT 1` condition when querying the database, when no record found, its returns error `ErrRecordNotFound`

 ```go
 // Get the first record ordered by primary key